gingerbeardman/gingerbeardman.github.io/_posts/2024/2024-11-09-new-3d-golf-simulation-video-game-series.md

 PlayStation and N64, on the other hand, got real 3D versions of the game.
 Even the Virtual Boy got a decent wireframe 3D version of this era T&E SOFT golf engine, as [T&E Virtual Golf](https://www.youtube.com/watch?v=YvcLiwgLLXg) (or just *Golf* worldwide).
 Quite surprising!
 All are very much worth playing, though I personally favour the [PlayStation games](https://www.youtube.com/watch?v=HMq_9W8OCOQ) over the N64 games.
 Virtual Boy Golf is worth a try, just for kicks, and can be played under emulation in 3D using anaglyph red/blue glasses or in glasses-free 3D in an emulator on a Nintendo 3DS!

 That said, the Saturn still had a trump up its sleeve.
-Perhaps because it was very popular in Japan it was the console T&E SOFT chose to release the final 32-bit version of the game, [*Waialae no Kiseki - Extra 36 Holes*](https://www.youtube.com/watch?v=PCV6EsVBlJo).
+Perhaps because it was very popular in Japan it was the console T&E SOFT chose to release the final 32-bit version of the game, [*Waialae no Kiseki ~Extra 36 Holes~*](https://www.youtube.com/watch?v=PCV6EsVBlJo).
 As you might expect from its name there were two extra courses bundled with this game.
-The *Eight Lakes* course was a modernisation of the fictional course featured in the 1990 add-on disk for the original Harukanaru Augusta game for PC-98 and X68000 that released back in 1989.
+Windy G.C. was a brand new ultra-difficult course, whilst Eight Lakes G.C. was a modernisation of the fictional course featured in the 1990 add-on disk for the original Harukanaru Augusta game for PC-98 and X68000 that released back in 1989.
 Full circle self-referencing from T&E SOFT — nice work!

 {% youtube HMq_9W8OCOQ %}